-- refer the complaint to you to deal with, subject to some level of monitoring by the CCC (see "How the CCC ensures complaints are dealt with appropriately") - ask you to carry out further enquiries before a final assessment is made (e.g. the complaint appears to indicate quite serious corruption, but the initial information gathered suggests that there may be an innocent explanation for what happened) - investigate the complaint itself - investigate the complaint in cooperation with you - refer possible criminal activity to the Queensland Police Service (QPS) - take no further action where the complaint: - is frivolous or vexatious - lacks substance or credibility - is not made in good faith - is made recklessly or maliciously, or primarily for a mischievous purpose - is outside the CCC's jurisdiction or where dealing with the complaint would be an unjustifiable use of resources, or not in the public interest.
+- refer the complaint to you to deal with, subject to some level of monitoring by the CCC (see "How the CCC ensures complaints are dealt with appropriately") - refer the complaint to you to deal with, but you must provide advice to the CCC at the end of the investigation detailing the outcome(s) and any preventative measures you have undertaken - ask you to carry out further enquiries before a final assessment is made (e.g. the complaint appears to indicate quite serious corruption, but the initial information gathered suggests that there may be an innocent explanation for what happened) - investigate the complaint itself - investigate the complaint in cooperation with you - refer possible criminal activity to the Queensland Police Service (QPS) - refer the complaint (with the consent of the person who could make the complaint) to the Queensland Human Rights Commission under the HR Act - take no further action where the complaint: - is frivolous or vexatious - lacks substance or credibility - is not made in good faith - is made recklessly or maliciously, or primarily for a mischievous purpose - is outside the CCC's jurisdiction or where dealing with the complaint would be an unjustifiable use of resources, or not in the public interest.